KadirAkyaman/ProductApi.CleanArchitecture/README.EN.md

 ---

+This project was developed as part of a technical assessment and is shared on GitHub as an independent sample project.

 ### Project Description

 This API manages basic CRUD (Create, Read, Update, Delete) operations for products.
 It is developed with a layered structure following Clean Architecture principles, ensuring a clear separation of concerns.